 The MDiv program is designed to prepare persons for ordained and other ministries that are grounded in radical discipleship to Jesus Christ, that embody the reconciling love of God incarnate in Christ, and that bear witness to the fullness of God’s shalom and Christ’s peace.
 This purpose informs the entire educational program and shapes the following educational objectives.

-Students in Bethany’s MDiv program critically engage in a robust educational process that prepares them to:
+Students in Bethany’s MDiv program critically engage in a robust educational process that prepares them to do the following:

-The Master of Divinity degree requires 24 courses totaling 72 credit hours, covering four primary disciplines: Bible, theology and history, ministry, and peace and intercultural studies.
-A Ministry Formation sequence is also core part of the program.
+The master of divinity degree requires twenty-four courses totaling 72 credit hours, covering four primary disciplines: Bible, theology and history, ministry, and peace and intercultural studies.
+A Ministry Formation sequence is also a core part of the program.